Rules for Relining Your Pool

 To begin the process, you need to be able to access the current liner, which means draining the entire pool.
 Often, the water is emptied into one of your home’s sewer cleanouts.
 However, some towns and cities allow the water to be poured directly into the street.
 But be sure to check the local laws beforehand as some places have ordinances against draining your pool water into storm drains.

 Draining your pool is a tedious process, but you can speed it up by renting or buying a submersible pump.
 Aqua Leisure Pools and Spas has all the equipment you need to successfully empty your pool.

 Next Up: Remove the Current Liner

 To install the new liner, you first need to get rid of the old/damaged one.
-Begin by removing all fixtures such as pool lights and drains; then cut out and remove the old liner.
-Then, depending on the type of pool–above-ground or in-ground–you have, check the foundation and/or walls for cracks, holes, or other significant damage.
+Begin by removing all fixtures such as pool lights and drains.
+Then, cut out and remove the old liner.
+Depending on the type of pool, whether it’s above-ground or in-ground, check the foundation or walls for cracks, holes, or other significant damage.
 Replace or repair any flaws, and you’re ready to install your brand new liner!

 Lastly: Install the New Liner

 Gather a crew up because installing a new liner is not a one-man job.
-Start by spreading out and draping the liner across the pool — be careful not to let it drag on the ground as it may become damaged.
+Start by spreading out and draping the liner across the pool — and be careful not to let it drag on the ground as it may become damaged.
 Once it’s lined up, drop it down into the pool and secure it in place.
-Then, make sure there are no pockets of air trapped between the new liner and the foundation by vacuuming/suctioning out any air, which will ensure there are no wrinkles in the liner.
-Put back all fixtures that were removed prior to the replacement.
+Then, make sure there are no pockets of air trapped between the new liner and the foundation by vacuuming/suctioning out any air.
+This will ensure there are no wrinkles in the liner.
+Put back all the fixtures you removed.
 It is important to note that with certain pools, you will need to cut out openings for certain fixtures.